First Quantum accused of underpaying more than $10-billion in taxes by African tax authority

 First Quantum Minerals Ltd. has been accused by an African tax authority of underpaying its taxes by more than $10-billion over a period of five years.

-In a statement circulating online apparently by the Zambia Revenue Authority (ZRA), it said it sent an assessment of 76.5 billion kwacha ($10.5-billion) to a "prominent mining company" for misclassifying certain items at importation for the last five years.
+In a statement circulating online apparently published by the Zambia Revenue Authority (ZRA), an assessment of 76.5 billion kwacha ($10.5-billion) was sent by the ZRA to a "prominent mining company" for misclassifying certain items at importation for the last five years.

-In a statement released about a half hour before the close of trading on Tuesday, First Quantum Minerals Ltd confirmed it was the company in the crosshairs of the ZRA.
+In a statement released about a half hour before the close of trading on Tuesday, First Quantum confirmed it is in the crosshairs of the ZRA.

 "The company confirms that it is in possession of a letter from the ZRA, dated March 19, 2018, noting an assessment for import duties, penalties and interest on consumables and spare parts of 76.5 billion Zambian kwacha," First Quantum said.